 If it is not to give effect to a court of protection decision nothing in the MCA allows deprivation of a person’s liberty, even where they lack capacity unless it is necessary to provide life-sustaining treatment or to prevent a serious deterioration in their condition and this is the only practical way in the circumstances.
 See s4 B.

 Created on the excuse of the incompatibility between English Common law, (not the MCA/MHA), and Article 5 of the European Convention on Human Rights ( right to liberty) revealed by HL v UK the ‘Bournewood’ case.

-The creation of DOLs enabled a procedure, whereby people who lacked ‘capacity’ under the MCA, could if in their ‘best interests’ be lawfully detained in a hospital or care home, and effectively every decision made for them- medication, who they see, where they go, when they wash.
+The creation of DOLs enabled a procedure, whereby those who lacked ‘capacity’ under the MCA could, if in their ‘best interests’, be lawfully detained in a hospital or care home with every decision made for them, medication, who they see, where they go, when they wash.

 HL v UK held England’s common law detention on the grounds of ‘necessity’ was incompatible with Article 5 of ECHR

-The autistic gentleman HL, could not be detained under MHA 1983 as he was autistic and as non verbal deemed ‘incapable’ of being able to consent to treatment.
+This autistic gentleman HL could not be detained under MHA 1983 as he was autistic and as non verbal deemed ‘incapable’ of being able to consent to treatment.

-So the Bournewood Gap , as it is known , HL’s legal loophole, has since been remedied by the MHA 2007, defining behavioural disorders like autism as mental disorders, and the use of the MCA to assess an autistic /LD as ‘incapacity’ and detainment in their ‘best interests’.
+So the Bournewood Gap , as it is known , HL’s legal loophole was remedied by the MHA 2007, defining autism and learning disability as mental disorders, and the use of the MCA to assess an autistic /LD as ‘incapable’ and detainment in their ‘best interests’.

-So, it would appear HL v UK gave the UK government the excuse to watertight its legislation to remove the liberty of the ‘incapable’ because it was in their ‘best interests’ thus avoiding any ECHR challenge on lawfulness.
+So, it would appear HL v UK gave the UK government the excuse to watertight its legislation to remove the liberty of the ‘incapable’ if in their ‘best interests’ thus avoiding any ECHR challenge on lawfulness.

 Article 5 litigation in the ECHR does not appear to inquire into the reasonableness and merits of the process by which liberty is removed, only that it is ’ lawful’..